pommevilla/quarto-render/README.md

 # GitHub Actions for Quarto

-This repository stores [GitHub Actions](https://github.com/features/actions) for use with [Quarto](https://quarto.org/) projects.
-It also has example workflows for some common uses.
+This repository stores the `quarto-render` [GitHub Actions](https://github.com/features/actions) for use with [Quarto](https://quarto.org/) projects.
+This action will call `quarto render` on the root directory of the repo.
+It also has example workflows for some common uses, typically centered around web publishing.

+* Rendering a `quarto` project with a `_freeze` directory and publishing the results to the `gh-pages` branch.
+* Rendering a `quarto` project _without_ a `_freeze` directory and publishing the results to the `gh-pages` branch.